NATIONAL RECONCILIATION WEEK

 During our 2023 NRW breakfasts we were excited to have acclaimed journalist, entertainment personality and Kamilaroi descendant Ray Martin on board.
 Ray has been involved in the reconciliation movement for over 40 years and brought his own unique perspective to the referendum debate.

-Ray was partnered with three local co-speakers from each area.
-Our co-speaker for nipaluna/Hobart was palawa and bundjalung UTAS Law and Sociology student Tyenna Hogan who spoke clearly and strongly about how some of the southern Aboriginal community feel about the referendum.
 In Launceston we had 19-year-old palawa man Ged Watts who was brought up in Georgetown.
 He grew up immersed in cultural activities on-country and is currently studying Cyber Security at the University of Victoria.
 More on his speech further down.

-A lot of people who attended our National Reconciliation Week Launceston Breakfast were left speechless after young First Nations man Ged Watts delivered his speech last week.
-The 19-year-old palawa man who was brought up in Georgetown grew up immersed in cultural activities on-country and is currently studying Cyber Security at the University of Victoria.
+Many who attended our National Reconciliation Week Launceston Breakfast were left speechless after young First Nations man Ged delivered his speech.
 He spoke about his family, experiencing racism and the referendum.
 It was an inspiring and heartfelt talk.
 He was our only speaker who received a standing ovation from the three breakfasts.

-We’ve been inundated with requests to get copies of it and thankfully the independent videographer we work with James Klumpes has recorded the speech in full!
+We were inundated with requests to get copies of it and thankfully the independent videographer we work with James Klumpes has recorded the speech in full!
 Check it out below.

 Ged Watt’s Speech HERE